Tom Mardikes

-Anastasios "Tom" Mardikes (born January 27, 1953) is an American sound designer and theatre educator.
+Tom Mardikes (born January 27, 1953) is an American sound designer and theatre educator.
 He currently serves as Professor and Head of Graduate Sound Design for UMKC Theatre, an academic department of the University of Missouri-Kansas City.

 Early life

 Mardikes was born in Kansas City, Missouri.
 He obtained a B.A. in English from the University of Missouri-Kansas City and an M.F.A. in Theatre Design and Technology (specializing in Sound Design), also at UMKC.

 Career

 Mardikes began teaching at the University of Missouri-Kansas City in 1978, and became Head of Graduate Sound Design for UMKC Theatre in 1986.
 During his tenure as Head of Graduate Sound Design, Mardikes helped to build the program into one of the most well-respected graduate sound design programs in the United States.
-In 2001, he was elected chair of the UMKC Department of Theatre.
+In 2001, he was elected chair of the UMKC Department of Theatre and served through 2017.